Meet the Cast

 - Callie Warner (1985-87), a former company musician, is active in the Triangle music scene.

-- Kathy Williams (1998-99) is a member of PlayMakers Repertory Company in Chapel Hill and a professor in UNC’s Dramatic Arts Dept.
+- Kathy Williams (1998-99) is a member of PlayMakers Repertory Company in Chapel Hill and a professor in and chairperson of UNC’s Dramatic Arts Dept.

 - Annie Zipper (2011-13) is a graduate of the master’s architecture program at NC State University.

 Be notified about upcoming shows, special events, and more!